North Alabama Conference Defines Relationship, Values, and Goals

 For more information:

-CONTACT: Rev. Melissa Self Patrick, NAC Campaign Liaison at Melissa.Patrick@umcna.org.
+CONTACT: Rev. Melissa Self Patrick, North Alabama Conference Campaign Liaison at Melissa.Patrick@umcna.org.